-Key objectives relevant to Local Plan Part 2 & SA Key targets and indicators relevant to Local Plan Part 2 and SA Commentary (how the SA Framework should incorporate the documents' requirements) The Trawden Forest Neighbourhood Plan contains the following objectives: Protect the existing character and distinctiveness of the villages within the Parish of Traweden Forest.
-Meet the demand for housing.
-Address the serious parking problems in the villages.
-Support Trawden Forest's amenities.
-Encourage tourism and protect open spaces.
-Lichfield's, Pendle Housing Needs Assessment (2020) - Pendle Council commissioned Lichfields to undertake a review and update of the housing needs of the Burnley and Pendle HMA for the remaining plan period and beyond.
-It considers how many homes are needed; what type of homes are needed - both market and affordable; as well as what housing is needed to meet the needs of specific groups within the population including older people and those with disabilities.
-Suggests a housing requirements of at least 240 dwellings per year to respond to locally assessed housing need derived through the use of the Standard Method as defined by PPG as of the time of publication.
-Net annual need of 187 to 251 affordable homes over the period 2019 to 2039, identifying 75% of affordable housing needed as Affordable or Social Rented.
-It suggests a mix of housing is needed in the M65 corridor, with a higher proportion of older people/smaller homes needed in West Craven Towns and Rural Pendle.
-The Local Plan Part 1 includes the overall housing requirement which is to be updated through the Part 2 Local Plan.
-Part 2 will need to include policies and site allocations to deliver new housing in order to meet identified housing needs over the plan period.
-The SA framework should include an objective related to meeting housing needs.
-Jobs and Growth Strategy for Pendle 2013 - 2023 (2013) The Jobs and Growth Strategy for Pendle sets out the following Vision: "A vibrant economy that creates high quality jobs to support business growth which leads to a prosperous population."
+Key objectives relevant to Local Plan & SA Key targets and indicators relevant to Local Plan and SA Commentary (how the SA Framework should incorporate the documents' requirements) Pendle Borough Council (2013) Jobs and Growth Strategy for Pendle 2013 - 20 023 The Jobs and Growth Strategy for Pendle sets out the following Vision: "A vibrant economy that creates high quality jobs to support business growth which leads to a prosperous population."
 This Jobs and Growth Strategy sets out the priority actions that aims to stimulate the Pendle economy to grow as Britain emerges from the economic problems of the previous five years.
-This revolves around five key priority outcomes: A supply of available and suitable employment land that meets business needs and in particular a strategic employment site in an appropriate location in the M65 Growth corridor.
-A more diverse economy with increasing numbers of high value jobs.
-Focus on developing high growth businesses especially in the advanced manufacturing sector.
-A comprehensive programme of support for companies to enable them to maintain a competitive advantage and stimulate private sector investment.
-Work with schools to make students aware of the job opportunities locally and seek to boost levels of aspiration and attainment.
-Companies moving their products up the value chain providing increasing numbers of skilled job opportunities.
-The targets are set out in the Local Plan Part 1 Core Strategy.
+This revolves around five key priority outcomes: • A supply of available and suitable employment land that meets business needs and in particular a strategic employment site in an appropriate location in the M65 Growth corridor. • A more diverse economy with increasing numbers of high value jobs. • Focus on developing high growth businesses especially in the advanced manufacturing sector. • A comprehensive programme of support for companies to enable them to maintain a competitive advantage and stimulate private sector investment. • Work with schools to make students aware of the job opportunities locally and seek to boost levels of aspiration and attainment. • Companies moving their products up the value chain providing increasing numbers of skilled job opportunities. • Improved links between Nelson and Colne College and local companies to ensure that both have an effective understanding of each other's needs. • Reduction in the number of NEETS (16 -18 years olds who are not in education, employment or training) and increase the number of apprenticeships. • A new Colne - Foulridge bypass to improve journey times, reduce congestion and improvement in roads linking into Junctions 12 and13 on the M65 to open up opportunities for economic growth. • Increase the number of businesses using superfast broadband. • A more diverse mix of high quality and sustainable housing that meets the need of a growing population. • A campaign to raise the profile of Pendle as a place to live work and play.
 The Strategy's 'Progress Report' reports on the following indicators for the Borough: The number of people employed; The number of active enterprises; The number of business births.
-The Local Plan Part 2 should support the delivery of the Jobs and Growth Strategy for Pendle.
+The Local Plan should support the delivery of the Jobs and Growth Strategy for Pendle insofar it remains relevant and consistent with wider strategies.
 The SA Framework should include objectives/guide questions relating to the promotion of economic development, skills, investment in transport infrastructure and housing.
+The objectives for Nelson (2020-2035) include: Targets include: The Local Plan should support the delivery of the Local Plan Stratogy for Pondia Instil pride and a strong sense of identity and belonging to create a cohesive and welcoming community.
+Ensure that public service provision meets the needs of all residents.
+Increase confidence and aspiration to succeed.
+Provide better choice of housing through renewal and new build.
+Repurposing Pendle Rise Diversification of the Town's offer Revitalise vacant and underutilized sites and buildings.
+Delivery of modern energy efficient homes Enhance town centre environment Jobs and Growth Strategy for Pendle.
+The SA Framework should include objectives/guide questions relating to the promotion of town centre enhancements, residential, retail and leisure development.